gov-cy/staging-govcy-design-system-docs/src/components/data_tables.md

 - When a table doesn’t include as many rows.
 In such a case, prefer to use a normal table.

 ## How it works
 The component should only exist in the [main section](../../getting-started/page-template/#sections).
-The component uses JavaScript and utilizes the open source [DataTables](https://datatables.net/){rel="noreferrer noopener" target="_blank"} version 1.13.2 library.
+The component uses JavaScript and utilizes the open source [DataTables (opens in new tab)](https://datatables.net/){rel="noreferrer noopener" target="_blank"} version 1.13.2 library.
 In addition to the [developer assets](../../getting-started/developer-assets/) and depending on the variant you what to use, you need to reference the DataTable's CSS and JavaScript CDN files accordingly.

 ### Basic variant
 The basic variant can sort data in ascending or descending order.
 Search functionality can be used to filter specific items from the table.